Private Car Rental

 Private and Shared Shuttles

 Private shuttles and shared shuttles are more expensive way of getting from SJO to Dominical, but these services are faster and more direct than buses.
 Once you get over the shock upon realizing that the cost increase for a private or shared shuttle is considerable, there is relief in knowing that you can travel to your destination with peace of mind by not having to drive on a highway network in an unfamiliar country or to navigate (or get lost) and you can just chill out while someone else does all the work.
 One company that we can recommend is Monkey Ride.
 There are of course many options to obtain the services of private and shared shuttles and a few minutes scrolling through a google search will provide numerous possibilities.

 Travel by Bus

 Bus travel is the most economical way to travel throughout Costa Rica, yet this option is the slowest and therefore the most undesirable manner to get around.
 Buses in Costa Rica tend to lumber around from place to place, always lagging far behind regular traffic patterns and struggling to climb mediocre hills and inclines.
-There are also many frequent stops as the local population uses this source of transportation as a primary source to move between towns for routine daily things such as shopping, work, recreation, etc… Simply stated, if you need to get anywhere fast – don’t take the bus.
+There are also many frequent stops as the local population uses this method of transportation as a primary source to move between towns for routine daily things such as shopping, work, recreation, etc… Simply stated, if you need to get anywhere fast – don’t take the bus.

-Generally speaking local bus travel is cheap and primarily useful for traveling “short” distances between towns/pueblos along the coast, or maybe exploring within the confines of a bigger town/city for a day trip.
+Generally speaking local bus travel is cheap and primarily useful for traveling “short” distances between towns and villages along the coast, or maybe exploring within the confines of a bigger town/city for a day trip.
 The wait times, the incessant number of stops, and the unpredictable and inexplicable delays and the certainty that you will be standing a lot are all factors that make local buses unrealistic for most travelers, particularly those travelers that need to be someplace at a fixed time.
 Additionally, for those travelers with a large amount of luggage, local bus travel is not recommended.